qlik-oss/core-website/docs/recipes/core/docker-swarm.md

 ### Stack file

-The Frontira stack, is specified in the (docker-compose.yml)[./docker-compose.yml] file.
+The Frontira stack, is specified in the [docker-compose.yml](https://github.com/qlik-ea/core/blob/master/docker-swarm/docker-compose.yml) file.
 The stack consists of one QIX Engine, one Mira, and one License Service service.

 ### Placement constraints

-The only placement constraint is that the mira service is required to run on the swarm manager node, since it needs to communicate with the manager Docker Engine.
+The Mira service is placed on the swarm manager node.
+It communicates with the manager Docker Engine.
 This is also why `/var/run/docker.sock` is mounted into the service.

 ### Ports